VilattaRomina/VilattaRomina/README.md

 <img src="https://github.com/VilattaRomina/VilattaRomina/blob/main/banner.png" alt="banner">
  </p>

-👋 Hi there!
-I'm Romi, a Software Developer and Frontend Specialist with a focus on web application development.
+ I'm a Software Developer and Frontend Specialist with a focus on web application development.
 My primary goal is continuous improvement of my skills and knowledge.

 Throughout my career, I've worked with a wide range of technologies including React, Next.js, Angular, TypeScript, Java, MySQL, HTML, CSS, and JavaScript.
 I also utilize tools like GitLab and GitHub for version control, and agile methodologies such as Scrum for project organization.